umd-lhcb/lhcb-ntuples-gen/docs/software_manuals/git_annex.md

 git annex unlock <path_to_annexed_file>
 ```

 Now you can edit the unlocked file as you wish.
-After editing, use `git commit`
+After editing, use
-to keep the changes.
+`git annex add` to keep the changes and lock it again.

-If you don't need to modify the file after all, or want to discard
-modifications, just use `git annex lock`.

 !!! note
     When you commit, `git-annex` will notice that you are committing an
     unlocked file, add its new content.
     A pointer to that content is what gets committed to `git`; the actual
     content will go to `git-annex`.

+!!! warning
+    If you don't need to modify the file after all, or want to discard
+    modifications, use `git annex lock`.
+    Doing so will result in all modifications discarded.
+Proceed with care!

 Files added via `git add` can be changed just like a regular file.